alexermolov/chesskit-pro/README.md

     <img width="120" height="120" src="https://github.com/alexermolov/chesskit-pro/blob/main/public/android-chrome-192x192.png" alt="Logo">
   </a>

-<h3 align="center">Chesskit</h3>
+<h3 align="center">ChessKit Pro</h3>
   <p align="center">
     The Ultimate Chess Web and Desktop App
   </p>
 </div>
 <br />

-Chesskit is a comprehensive open-source chess platform that combines powerful analysis tools with an intuitive interface.
+Chesskit Pro is a comprehensive open-source chess platform that combines powerful analysis tools with an intuitive interface.
 Analyze your games with world-class Stockfish engines, play against AI opponents, and track your chess improvement - all for free on any device.

 ## ✨ Key Highlights